 “You could do a blind taste test and people would absolutely adore it,” she said.

-Couvelier said planners should challenge chefs and F&B directors to come up with ideas for a homemade, plant-based ice cream or cheese as delicious, forward-thinking treats for attendees.
+Couvelier said planners should challenge chefs and F&B directors to come up with ideas for a homemade, plant-based ice cream or cheese as forward-thinking treats for attendees.

 The farm-to-table movement has long been trendy, but Couvelier said it will broaden at events to include local artisan products that give attendees an authentic “taste” of the destination.